Redislabs-Solution-Architects/redis-aws-game-dev-day-workshop/exercises/exercise-2-start.md

 ```
 zrange lb 0 2
 ```
-* Notice that this the bottom 3 in the Sorted Set by their respective scores, which in this case is Mary, Lars and Paul.
+* Notice that the bottom 3 in the Sorted Set by their respective scores, which in this case is Mary, Lars and Paul.
 This doesn't really make sense from a leaderboard perspective so we can also do the reverse and get the top 3 in the Sorted Set by using:
 ```
 zrange lb 0 2 rev
 ```